mdp-toolkit/mdp-docs/binetdbn/readme.txt

 This should help with understanding how the implementation works.

 Other files:
-dbn_nodes.py -- This is the original non-binet DBN node from Pietro, which is
+dbn_nodes.py -- This is the original non-bimdp DBN node from Pietro, which is
-    the basis for the binet DBN implementation. dbn_binodes.py -- The binet version of a DBN. dbn_binodes_coroutine.py -- Almost the same as dbn_binodes.py, but using a coroutine for managing the different phases.
+    the basis for the binet DBN implementation. dbn_binodes.py -- The bimdp version of a DBN. dbn_binodes_coroutine.py -- Almost the same as dbn_binodes.py, but using a coroutine for managing the different phases.